 - pass the TExES in Counseling.

-Students interested in emergency certification to work as a school counselor are required to complete 15 semester credit hours: ED5314, ED6308, ED6346, ED7303, and ED7302, before being eligible to apply for a permit.
+Students interested in probationary certification to work as a school counselor prior to degree completion are required to complete 15 semester credit hours: ED5314, ED6308, ED6346, ED7303, and ED7302, before being eligible to apply for certification.

 Academic coursework required for licensure by the Texas State Board of Examiners of Professional Counselors (Licensed Professional Counselor—LPC) at Sul Ross includes the 36 hours for the master’s degree plus 12 additional hours: ED 6341, 6342, 6345 and 7616B, all offered on-line.
 Note that the Board has additional requirements for licensure.
 Contact them directly for additional information.